Skallaturi/hephaistos-importer/README.md

 ## Future

-The frontmatter is currently missing Class Features, such as Soldier Fighting Style.
-I plan to implement them once I've come up with a good logic for it.

 I want to keep this plugin compatible with other relevant Starfinder projects and Obsidian plugins or templates/styles.
 Please bring any to my knowledge.

 ## Contact